List of Doctors characters introduced in 2000: Patrick McGuire

-Patrick McGuire, portrayed by Alan McKenna, first appeared on 16 November 2000, and made his last appearance on 16 March 2012.
+Patrick McGuire, portrayed by Alan McKenna, first appeared on 16 November 2000 and made his last appearance on 16 March 2012.
 Patrick, Mac McGuire's (Christopher Timothy) and Julia Parsons (Diane Keen) son, visits Mac in 2000.
 In 2003, he returns with his wife Sally (Zoë Tyler) and his sister Sam (Louise Howells).
 He stays for his father and mothers wedding before leaving.
 During the time that Patrick is absent, Julia and Mac split, and Mac moves to Ireland.
 Patrick returns in June 2010, when he becomes concerned about his mother's health when she starts to act differently, with Julia thinking that Charlie Bradfield (Philip McGough) is Mac.
 He continues to look after Julia, after she is diagnosed with lyme disease.

 Two months later he returns, with daughter Chloe (Siena Pugsley), taking Chloe to Julia's house.
 Patrick and Sally (now played by Jo-Anne Stockham), stay with Julia; experiencing problems with their marriage, which Julia notices.
 Julia discovers he is having an affair, after he is involved in a car crash, finding out that he was with a woman named Sian in the car.
 Although Patrick is unharmed, he tries to defend himself towards Julia, begging Julia not to tell Sally.
 She agrees as long as it never happens again.
 Patrick commits to his relationship with Sally, and along with her and Chloe, they leave.

 However, after Julia comes back from holiday, she finds her house unlocked, with bottles and clothes littering her house.
 She figures out he is back with Sian, and orders him to explain. when Sally finds out about Patrick' affair, and that Julia knew about it, she takes Chloe and Patrick goes AWOL.
 Julia forces Sally and Patrick to sort out their differences, after it is affecting Chloe's behaviour, after they do, the three leave together.
-He appears once more when Julia is hospitalized after a car crash, after she recovers, he leaves.
+He appears once more when Julia is hospitalised after a car crash, and after she recovers, he leaves.

-Reception

 In a poll conducted by Digital Spy, the five main soaps in the UK, Coronation Street, Emmerdale, EastEnders, Hollyoaks and Doctors storylines were judged by viewers of the website, with the Doctors storyline of Julia finding out about Patrick being involved in a car crash, coming last with 0.9% of the vote.
 Again, in a poll conducted by Digital Spy, the Doctors storyline of Julia finding out about Patrick having another affair, coming last with 0.8% of the vote.
 Finally, the Doctors storyline of Julia hiding the secret of Patrick's affair from Patrick came last with 1.1% of the vote.